 Not sure if you qualify?

-If you aren’t sure, then still register your interest.
+If you aren’t sure, just apply.
 The worst that can happen is that they say ‘no.’